gordonguthrie/TheManual/the_manual/chapter4/how_built_in_synths_are_defined_in_Sonic_Pi.md

 ### function synth_name

-This is the name of the synth as used in SonicPi code - all lowercase and spaces replaced with `_`s.
+This is the name of the synth as used in Sonic Pi code - all lowercase and spaces replaced with `_`s.

 These names are also aliased in the definition of [``@@synth_infos``](https://github.com/sonic-pi-net/sonic-pi/blob/710107fe22c5977b9fa5e83b71e30f847610e240/app/server/ruby/lib/sonicpi/synths/synthinfo.rb#L8118)